-Once you remove the idea of an Objective Reality, mental health is a very straightforward proposition.
-But thanks to early philosophers like Freud, we got lost for a few decades as we focused on the content of our thoughts rather than on the fact that we were thinking at all.
+Once we remove the idea of an Objective Reality, mental health is a very straightforward proposition.
+But thanks to some mistakes by some early, admittedly brilliant people like Freud, we got lost for a few decades as we focused on the content of our thoughts rather than on the fact that we were thinking at all.

 Thanks to early psychological study we tended to focus on what we thought was wrong or unhealthy about someone.
 It wasn’t until someone got the shocking idea of asking happy people how to be happy that research began to shift.
-It’s only been recently that the mental health field got the notion that it might be helpful to study happiness rather than depression.
+It wasn’t long before this was written that the mental health field got the notion that it might be helpful to study happiness rather than depression.

-So quiet thoughts about your current beliefs and thereby open your mind to fresh, new, rewarding ideas.
+It does us all good to quiet our thoughts about our current beliefs and thereby open our minds to fresh, new, rewarding ideas.
 Let’s begin with this list of healthy behaviours as assembled by Amy Morin, a psychotherapist and licensed social worker:

-And finally, in this article Dr. Kelly Brogan asks us to reconsider our quasi-scientific beliefs.
-What media soundbites have you converted into beliefs that in fact run contrary to the actual science?
-Because a lot of people are walking around with crippling half-formed ideas of where quality research has lead us.
-Fatalistic chemical destinies are fading in favour of a more holistic views of health which incorporate the value of a healthy attitude:
+And in this article Dr. Kelly Brogan asks us to reconsider our quasi-scientific beliefs.
+What media soundbites have we converted into beliefs that in fact run contrary to the evidence?
+It’s inevitable that all of us will be walking around with crippling, half-formed ideas of where quality research has lead us.